theAkito/nim-neoid/README.md

 Linux & Windows.

 ## Goals
-Keep it compatible with Windows
+Keep it compatible with Windows.

 ## Project Status
 At the time of writing, very ugly Windows is implemented, but at least it works precisely the way it is supposed to!